The sheaves--spectrum adjunction: Categorified locales

 We recall the notion of (presentable) categorified locales and prove \cref{pt}, which states that the \(\infty\)-category of them can be regarded as a certain full subcategory of \(\Fun(\Delta^1,\CAlg(\Cat{Pr}))^{\op}\).

-\begin{remark} Unlike Lurie-type Tannaka duality reconstruction results for stacks, our categorical presentation theorem is not so useful in practice.
+\begin{remark} Our categorical presentation theorem is less useful in practice than Lurie-type Tannaka duality reconstruction results for stacks.
 Rather, this theorem just shows how categorical the notion of a categorified locale is.
 It also provides us with a justification for the notion. \end{remark}